 Block all downloads

-When Block is set as the Action you want to take in the Cloud App Security session policy, Conditional Access App Control prevents a user from downloading a file per the policy's file filters.
-A download event is recognized by Microsoft Cloud App Security for each app when a user starts a download.
+When Block is set as the Action you want to take in the Defender for Cloud Apps session policy, Conditional Access App Control prevents a user from downloading a file per the policy's file filters.
+A download event is recognized by Microsoft Defender for Cloud Apps for each app when a user starts a download.
 Conditional Access App Control intervenes in real time to prevent it from running.
 When the signal is received that a user has initiated a download, Conditional Access App Control returns a Download restricted message to the user and replaces the downloaded file with a text file.
 The text file's message to the user can be configured and customized from the session policy.

 Require step-up authentication (authentication context)

 When Session control type is set to Block activities, Control file download (with inspection), Control file upload (with inspection), you can select an Action of Require step-up authentication.
-When this action is selected, Cloud App Security will redirect the session to Azure AD Conditional Access for policy re-evaluation, whenever the selected activity occurs.
+When this action is selected, Defender for Cloud Apps will redirect the session to Azure AD Conditional Access for policy re-evaluation, whenever the selected activity occurs.
 Based on the configured authentication context in Azure AD, claims such as multi-factor authentication and device compliance can be checked during a session.